 Sorry, you must log in to save an item.

 You’ve got your makeup routine down pat, you know how to layer primer, blend in highlighter, and all the other essentials.
 You also probably have a go-to hair care and styling routine.
 But what about showering?
 Do you have that on lock?
-While you may be thinking that your mother covered the how-to shower basics with you long ago – but for beautiful skin today, the shower steps to hit go beyond scrubbing behind your ears.
+While you may be thinking that your mother covered the how to shower basics with you long ago—for beautiful skin, the steps in your shower routine should go far beyond scrubbing behind your ears.
 Even if you’re convinced that you’re an expert, it might be time for a refresher on the best in-shower practices for beautiful, healthy-looking skin.
-The truth is, you may be showering all wrong and traditional shower habits like steaming water and piles of soapy suds may be doing more harm than good.
-Take advantage of your time in the shower and make it more than just a routine part of getting clean and instead follow these skin tips to foster softer, more supple skin and make the most of shower time.
+The truth is, traditional shower habits like steaming water and piles of soapy suds may be doing more harm than good.
+Take advantage of your time in the shower and make it more than just a routine part of getting clean.
+Follow these tips to foster softer, more supple skin and make the most of shower time.

-Apply a cleansing oil before stepping in.
 A somewhat unconventional method of removing stubborn makeup residue, if you’re showering at night consider applying a cleansing oil to your skin before stepping in.
 Don’t rinse it off right away—the oil will work to break down dirt and oil on your skin while you tend to your hair and other parts of your body.
-Rinse off the oil before washing your face with a cleanser.
+Rinse off the oil before washing your face with a clay or foaming cleanser.

-Toss loofahs and washcloths.
-You may love your loofah, but chances are it’s a breeding ground for bacteria.
-Loofahs, washcloths and bath sponges that reside in moist areas are likely to collect bacteria – so instead of using them to get clean, beautiful skin they may actually put your skin at risk.
-Your hands are most likely clean, now that you’ve already been in the shower and washed your hair – so they’ll be a better cleansing tool.
+You may love your loofah but chances are it’s a breeding ground for bacteria.
+Loofahs, washcloths, and bath sponges that reside in moist areas are likely to collect bacteria—so instead of helping you get clean, beautiful skin, they may actually do your skin a disservice.
+Your hands are most likely clean, now that you’ve already been in the shower and washed your hair, so they’ll be a better cleansing tool.
 If you’re truly attached to your washcloth, be sure to use a different one every couple of ways and toss them all in the wash at the end of the week.